vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 Human figure underneath temple in Kandhar

-This remarkable structure may be half a millennium later than the Manasarapurus.a—dating from the Rās.t.rak¯ut.a period—and lacks the lat ter’s sophistication, but it more clearly reflects the literary idea of the Vāstupurus.a.
+This remarkable structure may be half a millennium later than the Manasarapurus.a—dating from the Rās.t.rakūt.a period—and lacks the lat ter’s sophistication, but it more clearly reflects the literary idea of the Vāstupurus.a.
 A conspicous agreement between both figures is the direction of head and legs: northwest/southeast.

 Curdi